OtagoCarpentries/minibaz2020/index.md

 Register at Evenbrite [HERE](https://www.eventbrite.com/e/minibaz-2020-tickets-108788920590)

-Please "Add On" the workshops you would like to attend, numbers are limited to 25 for each session.
+Please select the workshops you would like to attend, numbers are limited to 25 for each session.
+If a particular workshop is full, please email carpentries@otago.ac.nz and we will see what we can do.